 Students interested in applying for federal student loans to assist with the financing of their education should follow the same application process as traditional law students, and will be eligible to receive aid up to the same Cost of Attendance as traditional law students.
 On a case-by-case basis a joint degree student’s financial aid award may be increased to cover tuition and fee charges exceeding the law school flat rate tuition costs.
-Please contact our Financial Aid and Student Services Advisor, Andy Marrero at email@example.com with any questions or concerns regarding funding your studies as a Joint Degree Student.
+Please visit the Financial Aid webpage or contact our Financial Aid and Student Services Advisor, Andy Marrero at firstname.lastname@example.org with any questions or concerns regarding funding your studies as a Joint Degree Student.

 For Law School and Graduate School courses, joint degree students will be graded on the respective grading scales applicable to them at the Law School and Graduate School.

 Joint degree students who exceed the necessary requirements for good standing in the J.D. program at the Law School and at the Graduate School in which they are enrolled shall remain in good academic standing.
 Those who fall below the minimum levels required for good standing at either school are placed on academic probation, subject to the rules governing academic probation and dismissal at the School or Schools at which they are on probation.